yashksagar/Tipmeister/README.md

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
 * [x] Settings page to change the default tip percentage.

+The following **optional** functionality is complete:
+* [x] Alpha animations for views and bill placeholder, and scale transform animation for tip percent control in settings (note the bounce!)

 The following **additional** features are implemented:

 * [x] Added a 32x32 icon for the Settings button.